hirve/sdr-mini-kit/README.md

  Building SDR apps by mapping IQ streams with pipes in CLI or bash scripts.

 ## Features
-* Taking IQ stream from SoapySDR, Airspy HF+, and Sound card input
+* Taking IQ stream from SoapySDR, Airspy HF+ and Sound card input
 * Generating IQ stream with noise or empty signal
 * Transmitting internet audio streams into IQ stream
 * Lowpass filtering and decimating IQ stream